nwhitehead/nwhitehead.github.io/content/code_is_art/_index.md

 <figure>
 <img src="/cosmos1.jpg" />
-<figcaption>Me trying to help a student debug their code at a programming summer camp (COSMOS UCSC).</figcaption>
+<figcaption>Me trying to help a student debug their code at a programming summer camp (COSMOS UCSC, 2006).</figcaption>
 </figure>

 You should stop by if you are interested in seeing some cool art and hearing